basho/basho_docs/content/riak/ts/1.4.0/using/security/checklist.md

     * It must pass authentication information with each request
     * It must support encrypted [Protocol Buffers](/riak/kv/2.1.4/developing/api/protocol-buffers/) traffic
-    * Code that uses Riak's deprecated Link Walking feature **will not work** with security enabled
-1. If you have applications that rely on an already existing Riak cluster, make sure that those applications are prepared to gracefully transition into using Riak security once security is enabled.
+1. If you have applications that rely on an already existing Riak TS cluster, make sure that those applications are prepared to gracefully transition into using Riak security once security is enabled.

-After all of the above steps have been performed and your security setup has been properly checked, visit the [Riak TS Security Basics](../basics) page for instructions on enabling security.
+After all of the above steps have been performed and your security setup has been properly checked, visit the [Riak TS Security: Enabling](../enabling) page for instructions on enabling security.